College of Applied Health Sciences

 Advising Policy

-All Applied Health Sciences students are required to meet with their academic advisor once each term, or as specified in their program handbook.
+All Applied Health Sciences students are expected to meet with their academic advisor once each term, or as specified in their program handbook.
 Students on academic probation are required to meet with their academic advisor prior to registering for the next term.
 Students interested in applying to professional programs in the College of Applied Health Sciences are encouraged to schedule an advising appointment at least one year prior to their expected admission date.
 Monthly advising sessions are offered for most professional programs in the college.
 Some programs assign a faculty advisor during the year of matriculation.
 Students should contact their individual departments or the Office of Student Affairs for further details.

 Academic Honors